 Are you noticing your budget doesn’t cover quite as much as it used to?
 From groceries to used cars, rising prices are evident just about everywhere we shop.
 With inflation in Canada the highest it’s been in more than three decades, it’s no surprise this is the new buzz word—across headlines and households.

-As parents, you may be adjusting the family budget, curbing expenses on groceries, and looking for new ways to save money.
+As parents, you may be adjusting the family budget, finding ways to save money on groceries, and teaching your kids how to save money.
 You may also find you’re saying no more frequently to your kids’ requests for new things, so why not take this opportunity to explain inflation to your kids and teens?
 Understanding inflation will expand your kids’ money smarts and provide context for today’s rising prices and the challenges they present.

 Inflation is when the prices for goods and services rise, and purchasing power goes down.
 Simply put, everything becomes more expensive and people have to spend more money to buy the same amount of goods and services.